a-sydorenko/ipnc/readme.md

 # inter-process net communication
 #IPNC

-A package manager with an asynchronous non-blocking run-time stack
+A package manager with an asynchronous non-blocking run-time queue

 vocabulary